-In that connection, as bond counsel to the Corporation, we have reviewed the Resolutions, the Substitute Bond Facility, certificates of the Corporation, the Trustee, and others and such other documents, opinions and matters to the extent we deemed necessary to render the opinion set forth herein.
+Pursuant to Section 2.05 of the Senior Supplemental Resolution, the Bonds are being converted from the Weekly Mode to the Fixed Mode (the "Conversion").
+In connection with such Conversion, as bond counsel to the Corporation, we have reviewed the Resolutions, certificates of the Corporation, the Trustee, and others and such other documents, opinions and matters to the extent we deemed necessary to render the opinion set forth herein.

 The opinion expressed herein is based on an analysis of existing laws, regulations, rulings and court decisions and covers certain matters not directly addressed by such authorities.
 Such opinion may be affected by actions taken or omitted or events occurring after the date hereof.
 We have not undertaken to determine, or to inform any person, whether any such actions are taken or omitted or events do occur or any other matters come to our attention after the date hereof, and we disclaim any obligation to update this opinion.
 We have assumed the genuineness of all documents and signatures presented to us (whether as originals or as copies) and the due and legal execution and delivery thereof by, and validity against, any party other than the Corporation.
 We have assumed, without undertaking to verify, the accuracy of the factual matters represented, warranted or certified in the documents, and of the legal conclusions contained in the opinions referred to in the second paragraph hereof.
-Furthermore, we have assumed compliance with all covenants and agreements contained in the Resolutions and the Arbitrage and Use of Proceeds Certificate delivered in connection with the issuance of the Bonds, including (without limitation) covenants and agreements compliance with which is necessary to assure that actions, omissions or events on and after the date of issuance of the Bonds have not caused and will not cause interest on the Bonds to be included in gross income for federal income tax purposes.
-We have not undertaken to determine compliance with any of such covenants and agreements or any other requirements of law, and, except as expressly set forth below, we have not otherwise reviewed any actions, omissions or events occurring after the date of issuance of the Bonds or the exclusion of interest on the Bonds from gross income for federal income tax purposes.
-Accordingly, no opinion is expressed herein as to whether interest on the Bonds is excludable from gross income for federal income tax purposes or as to any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.
 Nothing in this letter should imply that we have considered or in any manner reaffirm any of the matters covered in any opinion we rendered on the date of or in connection with issuance of the Bonds.
 Finally, we undertake no responsibility for the accuracy, completeness or fairness of any remarketing circular or other offering material relating to the Bonds and express no opinion with respect thereto.